opnfv/releng-xci/docs/xci-user-guide.rst

-One last point to highlight here is that the XCI itself uses the sandbox for development and test purposes so it is continuously tested to ensure it works for XCI and for the users and the developers who are using it for different purposes.
+One last point to highlight here is that the XCI itself uses the sandbox for development and test purposes so it is continuously tested to ensure it works for XCI and for users and developers who are using it for different purposes.

 Components of the Sandbox